Mary Phagan [Laws F20]

 The whole chronology is difficult (the following comes from Dinnerstein, pp. 48-49).
 Two employees said they came in to be paid around 11:45; Jim Conley said they came in around 1:00.
 Conley said that Mary Phagan had reached the factory before Monteen Stover.
 Stover testified that she reached Frank's office at 12:05, failed to see him in his office (he may have been hidden behind an inner door, assuming her account is accurate), and left at 12:10.
 The conductor of the trolley Mary rode to work said she had gotten off at 12:10 at a point about three minutes' walk from her work.
 Frank was seen at home (where he had lunch) between 1:00 and 1:30.
 Conley said Frank was at the factory at 1:30.
 And, as noted, the doctor claimed Mary was dead by 12:15.
 Obviously these times cannot all be reconciled, and the primary contradictions are between Conley, Stover, and the doctor who estimated the time of death -- all prosecution witnesses.

 Quite a few people apparently visited the factory on April 26 (F/T, pp. 11-12).
 But it was alleged that at the time of the murder (based on the prosecution's timeline, of course) only two men were in the factory -- manager Leo Frank and (Black) janitor Jim Conley.
 (Frank's stenographer and office boy had both left around noon, shortly before Mary came to draw her pay; Oney, p.
 29).
 The claim that no one else was there was extravagant -- the building was not ordinarily locked (F/T, p.
 32), and Newt Lee, during the trial, would state that "anyone" could enter; Oney, p.
 202. Plus the building was huge -- four stories high, and it occupied a whole city block.
 Oney, p.
 9, reports that it was big enough to produce an average of 4.374 gross of pencils per week, or about 630,000.
 And the pencils weren't even all identical; Oney, p.
-273, quotes a staff member as saying they made dozens of different kinds of pencil, which meant that it wasn't just one continuous assembly line.
+273, quotes a staff member as saying they made dozens of different kinds of pencil, which meant that it wasn't just one continuous assembly line; there were several separate production facilities.
 The obvious conclusion is that a sufficiently determined person could enter the building, and hide for an extended period if he so desired.

 Still, the evidence indicates that Leo Frank was apparently the last person, other than the murderer, to see Mary alive, when he gave her her pay (Dinnerstein, p.
 3).
 He said he heard no signs of a row during his time in his office.
 This even though a stain, which was said to be a pool of blood, was found in the "metal room" near Frank's office (Dinnerstein, p.
 5).
 Oney, p.
 46, says witnesses thought it was new, and that an attempt had been made to hide it.
 Apparently, though, the only "proof" that the fluid was blood was the fact that it did not dissolve in alcohol.
 (Oney, p.
 47, thinks the blood was Mary's, but it appears no valid testing was done.)
 Hair was also found there, and one of the other workers in the metal room was sure it was Mary's.

 (The claim that it was Phagan's blood and hair turned out to be extremely weak; staff at the factory said that there was often blood there because saws were in use; F/T, p.
 35. Plus it was on the path to the first aid station, so people sometimes came in bleeding; Oney, p.
 231. In any case, Dinnerstein, p.
 234, says that the stain was eventually demonstrated not to be blood.
-Also, a girl who had worked there with Mary noted that the floor of the room often was spotted with paint and other fluids, and that girls sometimes combed out their hair there -- and that one of those girls had hair much like Mary's; Oney, p.
+Also, a girl who had worked there with Mary said that the floor of the room often was spotted with paint and other fluids, and that girls sometimes combed out their hair there -- and that one of those girls had hair much like Mary's; Oney, p.
 216. The state biologist would later declare unequivocally that the hair was not Mary's; Dinnerstein, pp. 84-85.)

 Given Monteen Stover's testimony that Frank was not in his office around the alleged time of the murder (Dinnerstein, pp. 37-38), Frank was arrested on suspicion of murder on April 29 (F/T, pp. 11-12; Oney, p.
 60).
 He would later be interrogated harshly without his lawyer being present.
 (In the light of what followed, we have to note that Frank was Jewish and came from New York; Phagan of course was a southern girl.)